 If Git is not installed, it will prompt you to install it.

-This has been a guide on How To Install Github.
-Here we have discussed the Instructions and different steps to install Github.
+This has been a guide on How to Install Github?.
+Here we have discussed the basic instructions and different steps to install Github on Linux and macOS.
 You may also look at the following article to learn more –